aldinmah/jobAdsPluginTest/README.md

 <strong>useInternalApplyForm</strong> : boolean<br>
 -if this parameter is set to true, a internal plugin form will be used for job application regardless of other settings like 'customApplyFormURL' or the form URL provided by the LeanLink API

+<strong>hidePaging</strong> : boolean<br>
+-parameter which is used to enable/disable paging in the job ads list page -set 'true' in order to disable the paging
+-set 'false' in order to enable the paging

+<strong>hideFilters</strong> : boolean<br>
+-parameter which is used to enable/disable filters in the job ads list page -set 'true' in order to disable the filters
+-set 'false' in order to enable the filters

+<strong>hidePhoneNumber</strong> : boolean<br>
+-parameter which is used to show/hide phone number in the job details page -set 'true' in order to hide the phone number
+-set 'false' in order to show the phone number

 # Development